 We remind you that the daily pass is the only formality that requires a payment.
 The purchase of a daily pass must be done via the website www.lez.brussels.

 All other formalities related to the Brussels’ LEZ (request for derogations, registration of foreign vehicles) are free of charge.
-These formalities must be done via the website www.lez.brussels.
+These formalities must be done via the website www.lez.brussels

 However, no new fine will be imposed until three months after the previous one.
 This gives you time to take the necessary steps to change your vehicle or alter your travel habits.
-For example, if a fine is issued on 15 October 2018, the next fine can only be issued after 15 January 2019.
+Therefore, in the course of a year, a maximum of 4 fines can be issued per vehicle.

 Checks are carried out on the basis of vehicle number plates, using cameras.
-A network of around 184 cameras is going to be set up gradually across the entire Region (at the regional boundary as well as within the region).

-Around 90 cameras have been installed in January 2018 and the network will be complete by the end of 2018.
+A network of around 191 cameras has been set up gradually across the entire Region (at the regional boundary as well as within the region).
+The network will be complete by the end of 2018.

 The cameras are used in accordance with the laws on the use of private data and images.

-These cameras are used in connection with the low emission zone and also for police purposes.
+These cameras are used in connection with the Low Emission Zone and also for police purposes.
 They are installed as part of the project to create a video-protection platform for the Brussels region.